jyzhao/Coin/README.md

 13:00 03/11/2017 : added more form validation and exception handling.
 Now it prevents users from entering duplicate coin values

+20:00 03/13/2017 : refined responsive design, fixed a small bug that prevents proper display of the "notification"

 TODO:

 refined mobile-first and responsive design